dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 The file contains the same content as the dynamically generated JSON structure `openshift-ansible` used, but with a second cluster specification (beginning at the highlighted line).

-When loading this topology to heketi, it will recognize the existing cluster (leaving it unchanged) and start creating the new one, with the same bootstrapping process used to initialize the first cluster.
+When loading this topology to `heketi`, it will recognize the existing cluster (leaving it unchanged) and start creating the new one, with the same bootstrapping process used to initialize the first cluster.
 That is: the `glusterd` process running in the pods will form a new 3-node cluster and the supplied block storage device `/dev/xvdc` will be formatted.

 &#8680; Prepare the heketi CLI tool like previously in [Module 2](module-2-deploy-cns.md#heketi-env-setup).